nodejs/node/README.md

 ## Security

-Security flaws in Node.js should be reported by emailing security@nodejs.org.
-Please do not disclose security bugs publicly until they have been handled by the security team.
+If you find a security vulnerability in Node.js, please report it to security@nodejs.org.
+Please withhold public disclosure until after the security team has addressed the vulnerability.

-Your email will be acknowledged within 24 hours, and you will receive a more detailed response to your email within 48 hours indicating the next steps in handling your report.
+The security team will acknowledge your email within 24 hours.
+You will receive a more detailed response within 48 hours.

 There are no hard and fast rules to determine if a bug is worth reporting as a security issue.
 The general rule is an issue worth reporting should allow an